saodem74/Shortest-Path-in-2D-Matrix/README.md

 1 1 0 1 **D**

 ## Comparison:
-In this project, I am going to solve this problem with blind search algorithms (Breadth-first, Uniform-cost, Depth-first,Depth-limited, Iterative deepening)  and heuristic search algorithms (Hill climbing, Beam search, Best-first search and A* search).
+In this project, I am going to solve this problem with:
+* blind search algorithms:
+  * Breadth-first
+  * Uniform-cost
+  * Depth-first
+  * Depth-limited
+  * Iterative deepening
+* heuristic search algorithms:
+  * Hill climbing
+  * Beam search
+  * Best-first search
+  * A* search.

 All the algorithm will has been run on the same input and the same computer.
 The comparison would be provided and the evaluation is based on: Complete, Time, Space, and Optimal.